 Programs and Degrees Offered

-Ready to work hard and play hard?
+We approach learning with enthusiasm, energy, and a distinct brand of playfulness.
+We are a collaborative place where students and professors work together to make sense of the messiness of life.
 Carleton is one of the nation's top liberal arts and sciences colleges, boasting success from physics to Frisbee and everything in between.
 Our academic programs span the disciplines, giving you a broad foundation of knowledge to take your interdisciplinary learning to the next level.
 With students hailing from across the country and around the world, our diverse community will challenge and support you.
 Located in the historic river city of Northfield, we're just 40 miles south of the Twin Cities; you'll find plenty to occupy your time outside of class.
 Carleton graduates go on to become physicians, teachers, civic leaders, artists, engineers, authors — and our strong opportunities in research and internships will help prepare you for whatever comes after Carleton.

 Carleton College at a glance